canmom/canmom.github.io/fiction/undefinedbehaviour.md

 And before I can think to ask what she is on about, before I can ask all the other questions I have, Violet swivels her wheelchair and makes for the door.
 I follow, if only to make sure she can handle the latch.
 The waiting car is, well, a rather plain and grey one of a type which I'd surely know a lot more about after a few months on that job in Germany.
 As Violet approaches, the window rolls down, and sure enough there is Yeong-Mi in the driver's seat, sticking out her tongue as she meets my eyes.

-The mystery woman slides out a wheelchair ramp to get Violet on board, and within minutes, the car leaves---the carefully measured speed of a dealer who knows exactly how to blend in.
+The mystery woman slides out a wheelchair ramp to get Violet on board, and within minutes, the car leaves---a carefully measured speed, like a dealer who knows exactly how to blend in.

 I'm mouthing something to the cold and empty street.
 What the fuck.